zzzprojects/learn-orm/tutorials/net-core-3-x/com-components.md

  - Follow the instructions for COM server registration that were emitted during the build.
  - Navigate to `COMClient/` and run `dotnet.exe run`.

-Program should output an estimated value of `π`.
+The program should output an estimated value of `π`.

 ### RegFree COM